MicrosoftDocs/visualstudio-docs/docs/ide/step-2-run-your-program.md

 ---
-title: "Step 2: Run your program" ms.date: 11/04/2016
+title: "Step 2: Run your program" ms.date: 07/30/2019
 ms.topic: conceptual
 ms.assetid: 9a8fe90e-c97b-4e98-b6c8-0c6b3962c49d
 author: TerryGLee
 ms.author: tglee
 manager: jillfra
+dev_langs:
+  - CSharp
 ms.workload:
   - "multiple"
 ---
 # Step 2: Run your program
-When you created a new solution, you actually built a program that runs.
-It doesn't do much yet—it just displays an empty window that shows **Form1** in the title bar.
+When you create a new solution, you actually build a program that runs.
+It doesn't do much yet&mdash;it just displays an empty window that shows **Form1** in the title bar.
 But it does run, as you're about to find out.

  ![link to video](../data-tools/media/playvideo.gif)For a video version of this topic, see [Tutorial 1: Create a picture viewer in Visual Basic - Video 1](http://go.microsoft.com/fwlink/?LinkId=205209) or [Tutorial 1: Create a picture viewer in C# - Video 1](http://go.microsoft.com/fwlink/?LinkId=205199).
 These videos use an earlier version of Visual Studio, so there are slight differences in some menu commands and other user interface elements.
 However, the concepts and procedures work similarly in the current version of Visual Studio.